tomgoter/w207_finalproject/README.md

 But of course the downside must also be discussed.

 The specialized models will increase our model training time by at least a factor of 15.
 In addition to this, if the modelers are to tune each model, the amount of hands-on time is greatly increased.
 This is not an insignificant challenge to overcome.
 The modelers tried to balance this downside by first running all 15 models, starting with the combined model weights and hyperparameters.
 This method by itself resulted in very significant improvements in generalization of the model.
-The predictions from this model were evaluated against the Kaggle test set and determined to have an RMSE of 2.18 - an improvement of ~0.7 from the combined AlexNet model!
+The predictions from this model were evaluated against the Kaggle test set and determined to have an RMSE of 2.18 (public kaggle score) - an improvement of ~0.7 from the combined AlexNet model!

 The accuracies of the specialized models were then inspected and ranked and focused effort was placed on improving the worst performing models, as shown below.
 This ranking allowed the modelers to determine which keypoints to prioritize.
 From the list below, it appears that significant benefit could come just from improving the predictions of the first two keypoints (i.e., mouth_center_bottom_lip and nose_tip).